JamesGreenaway/craftcms/README.md

   traefik:
     external: true
 ```
 This file uses a custom image that is based on the official PHP apache and Composer images.
 We are using PHP version 7.3 and the latest version of Composer.
 When built, this image will install all of the necessary packages and settings that are required to run CraftCMS.
 When run, the image will determine whether you need a fresh installation of Craft to be installed or whether you are using an existing project.
 If you are starting a new project, a volume called `craft/` will be automatically created and a new instance of Craft will be installed inside it.
-In order to migrate an existing project, you must create a directory called `craft/` and install your project inside it.
-Please see below for futher information on how to migraite an existing project.
+To migrate an existing project, you must create a directory called `craft/` and install your project inside it.
+Please see below for further information on how to migrate an existing project.
 Optionally, the above file uses a bind-mounted volume to connect to our local `.compose` file.
-This is a recomended addition, as it allows you to cache each version of Craft and significantly reduces the time it takes to download and install.
+This is a recommended addition, as it allows you to cache each version of Craft and significantly reduces the time it takes to download and install.

-In order to run this image however, you will first need to provide it with a couple of additional files.
+To run this image you will first need to provide it with a couple of additional files.
 There needs to be a file named `.env`, this will be used to list all of our environment variables that we will need to customise our installation.
-We must also include an `virtualhost.conf` file to customise the Apache server to our requirements.
+We must also include a `virtualhost.conf` file to customise the Apache server to our requirements.
 Please see below for a listing of all the environment variables that we can use and an example of how you may wish to set-up your Virtual Host.

-We are communicating to Traefik via labels.
-Labels outline all the dynamic configuration commands we need to update traefik with.
-Traefik is able to update automatically whenver we add a new project.
+We are communicating with Traefik via labels.
+Labels outline all the dynamic configuration commands we need to update Traefik with.
+Traefik will update automatically whenever we add a new project.
 Here we link the `craft` service to our ports, tell Traefik that we would like to connect using TLS protocol and also provide it with the domain names we intend to use.
-Our domain names have been configured to use the environment variable named `$COMPOSE_PROJECT_NAME` (see below for further information) and can also include optional subdomains i.e. `www.` or `dev.`, they just need to be added to both the labels with the Host rule in the form of a comma separated, backtick surrounded list.
-We are also providing Traefik with optional middleware which will redirect all http connections to https.
+Our domain names have been configured to use the environment variable named `$COMPOSE_PROJECT_NAME` (see below for further information) and can also include optional subdomains i.e. `www.` or `dev.`, they just need to be added to both the labels with the Host rule in the form of a comma-separated and backtick-surrounded list.
+We are also providing Traefik with optional middleware which will redirect all HTTP connections to HTTPS.

 #### How To Run
 * `docker-compose up -d` - to run